Dream Boy (film)

-Dream Boy is a 2008 gay-themed Southern Gothic drama film written and directed by James Bolton and based on Jim Grimsley's 1995 novel of the same name about two gay teenagers who fall in love in the rural South during the late 1970s.
-It stars Stephan Bender and Max Roeg.
+Dream Boy is a 2008 American southern gothic romantic melodrama film written and directed by James Bolton, and based on Jim Grimsley's 1995 novel of the same name.
+It follows two gay teenagers falling in love in the rural South in the late 1970s.

 Plot

 Fifteen-year-old Nathan Davies (Stephan Bender) moves to St. Francisville, Louisiana, a small Southern town with his parents (Thomas Jay Ryan and Diana Scarwid) and starts to befriend the older boy next door, Roy (Maximillian Roeg), fellow high school student and bus driver, who is in a relationship with Evelyn (Rooney Mara).
 Nathan and Roy start to develop their relationship by helping each other with school work at Nathan's house.
 While Roy is teaching Nathan how to solve an algebra problem, Nathan touches his hand.
 Roy pulls away at first, but then takes hold of Nathan's hand.